wdevore/SimpleTriangleRasterizer-Go/README.md

 ![Triangle Rasterizer](TriangleRasterizer.png)

 This rasterizer renders a *single* triangle.
 It does not support shared edges based on Polygons.
 However, adding that feature is simply a matter of adding a Polygon class that tracks inside and outside edges.
-If you are considering using this for FPGAs then you will need to think about graphic pipelines and perhaps consider the Barycentric algorithm as well.
+If you are considering using this for FPGAs then you will need to think about graphic pipelines and perhaps consider the Barycentric algorithm as well (see reference #1).

 This rasterizer supports Translucency and Overdraw.
 It is based on the Top-Left algorithm.
 However, because this code only renders independent triangles it does draw the *right* side edges, but it doesn't draw the **Top**'s bottom edge which saves on overdraw at the X intercept.